Yokto13/Strom.jl/README.md

 for picking the best split might differ.

 ## Instalation
-To run this, you will need Julia in your PATH (download it [here] (https://julialang.org/downloads/)).
+To run this, you will need Julia in your PATH (download it [here](https://julialang.org/downloads/)).

 With this, you are ready to go.
 To see what you might do, please look at the examples directory.